seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 **The Target:** add the `pdfjs-dist` package to `greymatter-pdf`.

-**The Concept:** `pdfjs-dist` is the packaged, npm-installable build of Mozilla's PDF.js — the same engine that powers PDF viewing inside Firefox.
-It has two halves: a **core** that parses PDF bytes into drawing instructions (this is the CPU-heavy part we push into the Worker), and a **display layer** that paints those instructions onto an HTML `<canvas>`.
+**The Concept:** `pdfjs-dist` is the packaged, npm-installable build of Mozilla's PDF.js.
+It has two halves: a core that parses PDF bytes into drawing instructions (the CPU-heavy part we push into the Worker), and a display layer that paints those instructions onto an HTML canvas.

 **The Implementation:**